 There is no known prevention for inherited factor VII deficiency.
 When a lack of vitamin K is the cause, using vitamin K can help.

-Hall JE.
+Hall JE, Hall ME.
 Hemostasis and blood coagulation.
-In Hall JE, ed.
+In Hall JE, Hall ME, eds.
 Guyton and Hall Textbook of Medical Physiology.
-13th ed.
-Philadelphia, PA: Elsevier; 2016:chap 37.
+14th ed.
+Philadelphia, PA: Elsevier; 2021:chap 37.